-From September 2020, all primary schools were required to teach Relationships Education.
-They were also required to teach Health Education.
+From September 2020, all primary schools will be required to teach Relationships Education.
+They will also be required to teach Health Education.
 The legislation makes it clear that all schools should approach RSHE in a faith sensitive and inclusive way, seeking to explain fairly the tenets and varying interpretations of religious communities on matters of sex and relationships and teach these viewpoints with respect.